 2. Upon receiving the request from the EEC, the EES validates the registration request and verifies the security credentials.
 The EES further determines whether the requirements that were indicated in the AC Profile(s) can be fulfilled and reserves corresponding resources.

-3. Upon successful validation of the request, if the received EEC registration request contains an EEC context ID and a source EES Endpoint, the EES performs a EEC Context Pull relocation (clause 8.9.2.2) from the source EES.
+3. Upon successful validation of the request, if the received EEC registration request contains an EEC context ID and a S-EES Endpoint, the EES performs a EEC Context Pull relocation (clause 8.9.2.2) from the S-EES.
 The source and target EES perform EEC Context handling as detailed in clause 8.9.1.

 NOTE 1: Only a single EEC Context ID may be provided in the EEC registration request.

 NOTE 2: In this version of specification, each registration procedure relocates a single EEC context.

+NOTE 3: Step 3 is executed when EEC determines to change its connection from S-EES to T-EES in scenarios where ACR is not required.